NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Communities using EML annotations will develop recommendations for suitable vocabularies, based on their own requirements (e.g., domain coverage, structure, adaptability, reliabliity and maintenance model).
-The following ontologies are already widely used, were employed in the examples above, and are in use by (and in some cases managed by) the authors.:
+The following ontologies are already widely used, were employed in the examples above, and are in use by (and in some cases managed by) the authors.

 <a name="ecso"></a>